FAForever/faf-tutorials/README.md

 ##### Example BO
 * You need to supply Tutorial Manager with correct info to execute the build order.
 The tables should be easy to understand.
 Make sure you get the brackets right.
-* Most of the work will be done in the Map Editor, placing and naming the units and markers correctly.
+* Most of the work will be done in the [Map Editor](http://wiki.faforever.com/index.php?title=Map_Editor), placing and naming the units and markers correctly.
 * Available orders and their required parameters can be found in `\lua\AI\TutAI\TutorialManager.lua`.

+#### Changes to .strings.lua
+* This file contains all map-specific strings, it also imports common strings from the mod.